Nike-Inc/spark-expectations/docs/user_guide/Stream_write_guide.md

    - `None` for batch DataFrames
 6. **Manages Table Properties**: Sets product_id and other metadata for both streaming and batch tables
 7. **Handles Errors Gracefully**: Comprehensive exception handling and logging

-## Notification Integration

-- **To enable any notifications, they need to be specified in the user config that is passed to the SE decorator**

-**row_dq expectations with StreamWriter**
-- Got the slack and email notifications for spark job start, completion, and also the dropped error percentage exceeding the threshold value
-- Got the pagerduty notifications for dropped error percentage, no notifications for spark job start and complete (as expected)
-- For row_dq with streaming dataframe, it can only apply rules with 'drop' and 'ignore' actions. 'fail' actions do not result in failure of the job <br>

-**agg_dq expectations with StreamWriter**
-- Streaming DataFrame detected for agg_dq.
-Skipping aggregation results collection for streaming DataFrame.
-Status set to 'Passed' <br>

-**query_dq expectations with streamwriter**
-- Streaming DataFrame detected for query_dq.
-Skipping dq process execution for streaming DataFrame.
-Status set to 'Passed' <br>

 ## Key Takeaways